nus-cs2103-AY2021S2/ip/docs/README.md

 ### `bye` - Exit command

-Key this command in to cause Meme Man to EJECT you... er...
+Key this command in to cause Meme Man to save your tasks and EJECT you... er...
 I mean leave...

 ### `list` - List command